 Source: Urban Institute's Analysis of Transfers, Taxes, and Income Security (ATTIS) microsimulation model, using data from the 2018 American Community Survey.

 Appendix C. County Groups

-An attachment to this report-Multicounty Group Identifiers for SSI, SNAP, and MSP, by County identifies the multicounty groupings for each state and program.
+An attachment to this report-Multicounty Group Identifiers and Participation Rates for SSI, SNAP, and MSP, by County-identifies the participation rates and multicounty groupings for each state and program.
 The attachment is provided in Excel format.
 Within each state, the identifiers for SSI, SNAP, and MSP indicate which counties were combined to form multicounty groups for each program.
 Counties with individually calculated participation rates were not combined into a multicounty group and do not have a group identifier.